NiroAmir/hu-image-slider/step-02/README.md

 add image to html with buttons
 # step 11
 make the buttons change the image

+14.8.2022
-# step 12
+# Step 12 - slider is working
-prev and next buttons change the image according to the image array. we dealt when we exceed the array size or going beneath it
+Prev and Next button change the image according to the image array We dealt when we exceed the array size or going beneath it

+# Step 13 - Auto image cycle
+add button to run the setInterval function

+# Step 14 - Bugfix run slide show only one time
+When pressing auto run button we call function autoSlideShow multiple times.
+Which give us undesirable results.